 Praying is a must for a Christian lifestyle.
 What is the prayer of faith?
 It goes without saying that, there is no prayer without faith.
 There is no prayer of faith in the absence of the Holy Spirit.
 At least not in its purest sense.
 By the same token, faith cannot and should not exist without prayer.
 A relationship with God is fostered and anchored on prayer.
 Our goal should always be to desire and seek his way every day.
 In your prayer life and in your deeds to feed your soul.

 Prayer of faith is the prayer that bears results that cannot be seen in any other situations or instances.
-Prayer that comes without faith lacks result.
-We are going to consider this idea in a lot more detail, as well as prescribe some ways that you and I can tap into the power of the prayer of faith.
+Daily prayer that comes free of faith lacks result.
+We are going to consider this idea in a lot more detail, as well as prescribe some ways that you and I can tap into the perfect power of the prayer of faith.

 If we want to take it back to the very basics.
 Hebrews 11 defines faith as “EVIDENCE”.
-It is said to be the evidence of things HOPED for.
+It is the evidence of things HOPED for.
 It is EVIDENCE of that which we desire but has yet to manifest.
 How can one be praying for anything without believing?

 Now if we take that even further, and consider the definition of evidence.
 Evidence is:

 When you have evidence we can safely say that it is done!
 When your prayer is grounded on evidence, it is bold.
 We have that assurance.
 That is another key element of the prayer of faith.
-Doubt is usually what slows us down.
-It is doubt that makes it more difficult for us to express our desires to God in an honest manner.
+Doubt is usually what slows us down and makes us weak.
+It is doubt that makes it more difficult for us to express our desires to our dear God in an honest manner.
 With no doubt, we can seek, work and walk in a more miraculous life.
-I challenge you to grab hold of that!
+I challenge you to grab hold of that by praying!
+Amen

 Prayer of Faith is Based on His Promises

-Jeremiah 1:12 Then the Lord said to me, “You have seen well, for I am [b]ready to perform My word.”
+Jeremiah 1:12 Then the Lord told me, “You have seen well, for I am [b]ready to perform My word.”

-The prayer of faith is grounded in God’s own word.
+The prayer of faith is grounded in dear God’s own word.
 It is founded upon his promises and praying them into being.
 We thank the Lord for his promises to be yes and amen.
 What I love the most about our God is that he is not just a talker.

-He backs it with action.
-The bible tells us that he watches his word to perform it.
-If he has said it, he is faithful to see it through until it is completed.
+He seeks to back it with action.
+The bible in the Old Testament tells us that he watches his word to perform it.
+If he has speaks it, he is faithful to see it through until it is completed.

 Isaiah 55:11 New King James Version (NKJV)11 So shall My word be that goes forth from My mouth;